 *The folks in the support group disagree.
 They say the substitutes are helpful to allow people to transition gradually.
 The idea is that people won’t feel deprived of the foods they love during the transition period to a new lifestyle if they can get a viable vegan substitute.
 I can see the point.
 It might help folks who crave or want to cheat stay on the wagon.
 I just can’t relate.
 I went all in (I don’t think I can say cold turkey anymore); no transition.
 One day I was an omnivore.
 The next day I was vegan.
 I guess I skipped the training wheels and went straight to whole foods.
 Not that either way is right or wrong; it was simply my preference.

-Will I try to convert my husband (or anyone, for that matter?)
+Will I try to convert my spouse (or anyone, for that matter?)
 No.* Assuming I stick with this past the 30 Day Challenge I won’t be throwing blood on anyone or pointing to someone’s lunch to accuse them of eating a plate of cancer.
 That’s not my style and I’m not in charge of the choices he makes for his body any more than he gets jurisdiction over mine.
 Or anyone else.
 I’ll be busy minding my own body.

 * I can’t predict whether or not I’ll feel differently in the future.
 It’s entirely possible that I might want to preach the vegan gospel as an outreach some day.
 For now I’m just reporting on my own experience.
 But my spouse will always be free to choose without harassment from me.